Using Springdoc-openapi with resteasy-spring-boot

 It’s an interesting request because I haven’t dug into this kind of usage before.
 I spent some time investigating the topic, and I’d like to share what I have learned in this blog post.

-The OpenAPI is a specification1 by itself, and it doesn’t enforce its implementations.
+The OpenAPI is a specification[^openapi_spec] by itself, and it doesn’t enforce its implementations.
 There are currently two major implementors of the specification.
 One is the MicroProfile OpenAPI Specification and the other one is the Swagger OpenAPI Specification - Version 3.1.0.
 These two specifications define their own Java annotations, service provider interfaces, and configurations.

 Because the above two implementors just define the interfaces for the OpenAPI specification, they still need projects to implement their interfaces.
 So on MicroProfile OpenAPI side, the smallrye-open-api project implements the MicroProfile OpenAPI Specification(which means it implements the interfaces defined by the specification), on the other side, the Swagger project implements its specification.
 But they share the same format of the OpenAPI document defined by the OAI/OpenAPI-Specification ultimately.